polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 #### How to use

-If you are using `substrate` or `substrate-node-template`, the file `shell.nix` should already be put in the root of project folder.
+If you are using `substrate` or `substrate-node-template`, the `shell.nix` file should already be in the project's root directory.

 ```shell
 cd substrate-node-template # or substrate